metauni/orb/README.md

 The first command builds a place file according to `default.project.json`.
-The second command uses [remodel](https://github.com/rojo-rbx/remodel) to extract all of the components of the Orb system, and packages them all within the `OrbServer` folder, and exports this as a `metaorb.rbxmx` file.
+The second command uses [remodel](https://github.com/rojo-rbx/remodel) to extract all of the components of the Orb system, and packages them all within the `metaorb` folder, and exports this as a `metaorb.rbxmx` file.
 The startup server script then redistributes these components on world boot.